spatie/laravel-permission/docs/basic-usage/teams-permissions.md

 **YOU MUST ALSO** set [the `$middlewarePriority` array](https://laravel.com/docs/master/middleware#sorting-middleware) in `app/Http/Kernel.php` to include your custom middleware before the `SubstituteBindings` middleware, else you may get *404 Not Found* responses when a *403 Not Authorized* response might be expected.

-For example, in Laravel 11.27+ you can add something similiar to the `boot` method of your `AppServiceProvider`.
+For example you can add something similar to the `boot` method of your `AppServiceProvider`:

 ```php
 use App\Http\Middleware\YourCustomMiddlewareClass;